AndreMIsidoro/tools/sqlmap/README.md

 	--batch			Used for skipping any required user-input, by automatically choosing using the default option --dump			Dumps DBMS database table entries
-	-p <injection_point>		Selects a specific injection point
+	-p <injection_point>		Selects a specific injection point --os-shell		Try to get a remote shell on the server --is-dba		Check if we can get db admin priveledges

 ## Usage